 Vision for 2030 Materiality For the irreplaceable global environment in which we live Promote corporate activities with full consideration for the global environment throughout our value chain, from design, procurement, manufacturing, logistics and sales, through to disposal.
-Respond to climate changeRespond to the circular economyConsider ecosystems For respect of human rights, to nurture people and technology, and to give back to society Encourage every Group employee to feel pride and fulfillment in their work, and to harness creativity and technology in collaborating with business partners to realize rich value.
+Respond to the circular economy For respect of human rights, to nurture people and technology, and to give back to society Encourage every Group employee to feel pride and fulfillment in their work, and to harness creativity and technology in collaborating with business partners to realize rich value.
 Secure, retain and train human resources Ensure employee health and safety Promote respect for human rights Promote sustainable procurement Strengthen R&D to stimulate innovation For further strengthening thorough governance Practice transparent corporate governance and optimal internal controls; and execute management with integrity, trusted by stakeholders.
 Strengthen governance Strengthen cyber resilience